DraGiuS/arch_installer/README.md

 * GOG Games

-* Choose your own version of firefox (esr/beta/nightly/wayland-hg/fedora-wayland/with appmenu support)
+* Choose your own version of firefox

 #  Credits